Get Your Family Dispute Case Packet — Private, Fast, Affordable

 3. Can I choose my arbitrator in Lake Worth?

-Yes, parties typically select an arbitrator jointly or individually, with the process often allowing for appointment of a neutral professional familiar with local dynamics and family law.
+Yes, parties typically select an arbitrator jointly or individually, with the process often allowing for appointment of a neutral professional familiar at a local employer and family law.

 4. What types of disputes are suitable for arbitration?